zkstewart/BINge/README.md

 ... etc ...
 ```

-For the 'cluster' submodule only, many parameters are hidden since their default values are what most people should use.
+For the 'cluster' function only, many parameters are hidden since their default values are what most people should use.
 If you want to see those, try:

 `python /location/of/BINge.py cluster --help-long`